psycopg/psycopg/docs/basic/params.rst

 `~psycopg3.pq.Format.BINARY`, available most of the times.
 Usually the binary format is more efficient to use.

-`~psycopg3` can support both the formats of each data type, and normally will use the binary type if available, falling back on the text type.
-The selection is automatic and will be performed whenever a query uses a ``%s`` placeholder to specify the value.
+`~psycopg3` can support both the formats of each data type.
+Whenever a value is passed to a query using the normal ``%s`` placeholder, the best format available is chosen (often, but not always, the binary format is picked as the best choice).

 If you have a reason to select explicitly the binary format or the text format for a value you can use respectively a ``%b`` placeholder or a ``%t``